antonipp/sbt-shade-rule-test/README.md

 $ javap com/azure/core/http/netty/NettyAsyncHttpClientBuilder.class | grep repackaged
 # Nothing here
 ```

+Note: with `sbt-assembly` 0.14.10, the behavior of this test is the same as Test 4 (Netty classes are actually renamed but the references in the Azure classes are not updated!)

 ## Test 3 (inLibrary + inProject - "azure-storage-blob" only)
 ```